chmllr/cons/README.md

     Usage: cons --dir <PATH> [OPTIONS] <COMMAND>

     cons keeps track of file changes in a directory.
-If no directory parameter was provided, the current directory is used. cons creates a file index inside ".index.csv" file in CSV format.
-If certain files should be ignored, create a file name ".consignore" inside the tracked directory with one regular expression per line, matching the file names to be ignored.
+If no directory parameter was provided, the current directory is used. cons creates a file index inside the `.index.csv' file in CSV format.
+If certain files should be ignored, create a file name `.consignore' inside the tracked directory with one regular expression per line, matching the file names to be ignored.

     Avaliable commands: